On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: Introduction

 \begin{theorem} For every $k \geq 3$, The $\LS_+$-rank of $H_k$ is at least $\frac{3k}{16}$. \end{theorem}

-Theorem~\ref{thmHk} (and other results in~\cite{AuT23}) ended a 17-year lull in new hardness results for $\LS_+$-relaxations of the stable set problem, and provides renewed hope that $\ell$-minimal graphs do exist for $\ell \geq 4$.
+Theorem~\ref{thmHk} (and other results in~\cite{AuT24}) ended a 17-year lull in new hardness results for $\LS_+$-relaxations of the stable set problem, and provides renewed hope that $\ell$-minimal graphs do exist for $\ell \geq 4$.
 Indeed, one of the main contributions of this work is the discovery of what we believe to be the first known instance of a $4$-minimal graph ($G_{4,1}$ in Figure~\ref{figG41}).

 This paper is organized as follows.
 In Section~\ref{sec2}, we define the $\LS_+$ operator and introduce some of the tools and notation we will need for our subsequent analysis.
-Then, in Section~\ref{sec3}, we discuss what we call star-homomorphism between graphs, and provide a template for constructing graph operations that are $\LS_+$-rank non-decreasing.
-Using this template, we define our vertex-stretching operation in Section~\ref{sec4}, which generalizes similar graph operations studied previously~\cite{LiptakT03, AguileraEF14, BianchiENT17}.
+Then, in Section~\ref{sec3}, we discuss what we call \emph{star-homomorphism} between graphs, and provide a template for constructing graph operations that are $\LS_+$-rank non-decreasing.
+Using this template, we define our \emph{vertex-stretching} operation in Section~\ref{sec4}, which generalizes similar graph operations studied previously~\cite{LiptakT03, AguileraEF14, BianchiENT17}.
 We then show in Section~\ref{sec5} that every $\ell$-minimal graph for $\ell \geq 2$ must be obtained from applying our vertex-stretching operation to a smaller graph, and in particular study the $\LS_+$-ranks of graphs obtained from stretching the vertices of a complete graph.
-In Section~\ref{sec6}, we prove that $G_{4,1}$ indeed has $\LS_+$-rank 4 and discuss some of the immediate consequences of the result, which includes the discovery of several other new $3$- and $4$-minimal graphs.
-We then revisit the aforementioned families of graphs $H_k$ in Section~\ref{sec7}, and apply our results on vertex stretching to show that there exists a family of graphs $G$ with maximum degree $3$ and $\LS_+$-rank $\Omega(\sqrt{|V(G)|})$.
+In Section~\ref{sec6}, we prove that $G_{4,1}$ is indeed $4$-minimal and discuss some of the immediate consequences of the result, which includes the discovery of several other new $3$- and $4$-minimal graphs.
+We do remark that while the discovery of $G_{4,1}$ is largely guided by the structural results for $\ell$-minimal graphs presented in Sections $3$ to $5$, these results are not needed for the proof of $G_{4,1}$ having $\LS_+$-rank $4$.
+After that, we revisit the aforementioned families of graphs $H_k$ in Section~\ref{sec7}, and apply our results on vertex stretching to show that there exists a family of graphs $G$ with maximum degree $3$ and $\LS_+$-rank $\Omega(\sqrt{|V(G)|})$.
 Finally, we conclude our paper in Section~\ref{sec8} by mentioning some natural future research directions.